-In order to illustrate the pattern of estimated bilateral relationships, a set of six circular migration plots are shown in Figure 4.2.
+In order to illustrate the pattern of estimated bilateral relationships, a set of six circular migration plots are shown in Figure 4.
 Plots were created in R using the circlize package (Gu et al., 2014).
 The direction of the flow is indicated by the arrow head.
 The size of the flow is determined by the width of the arrow at its base.
 Numbers on the outer section axis, used to read the size of movements are in millions.
 Each plot is based on flows over a ten-year period, aggregated to selected regional levels.

 The first four plots (a-d) are flow estimates based on World Bank stock data.
-In the first period, the largest estimated flows occur within the defined regions (Eastern Europe and Central Asia, 5.20 million; Europe, 4.95 million).
-Many movements within the first of these regions were at time not international moves, such as Russia to Ukraine (0.88 million) or Russia to Kazakhstan (0.79 million).
-The total estimated transitions flows during 1970-1980 increased globally from the previous period, as illustrated in Figure 2.
-Although this increase in size is difficult to view from comparing circular migration plots in Figure 4.2 (a) and (b), changes in the share of global moves between selected regions can be easily compared.
+In the first period, the largest estimated flows occur within the defined regions (Eastern Europe and Central Asia, 5.45 million; Europe, 4.77 million).
+Many movements within the first of these regions were not international moves at the time, such as Russia to Ukraine (0.99 million) or Russia to Kazakhstan (0.87 million).
+Then total estimated flows during 1970-80 increased globally from the previous period, as illustrated in Figure 2.
+Although this increase in size is difficult to view from comparing circular migration plots in Figure 4 (a) and (b), changes in the share of global moves between selected regions can be easily detected.
 Most noticeable is a large increase in the share of global migrants moving within Southern Asia.
-During 1970-1890, 4.38 million movements were estimated from Bangladesh to India and another 1.81 million from India to Pakistan most likely driven by the Indo-Pakistani War of 1971.
+During 1970-80, 4.37 million movements were estimated from Bangladesh to India and another 1.76 million from India to Pakistan most likely driven by the Indo-Pakistani War of 1971.